Homestead narrowly beats Carroll for boys sectional swim title

 Carroll senior Owen Dankert set two records, winning the 200 free in 1:41.24 and the 500 free in 4:31.48.
 Both records were ones he had set in 2022.

-Dankert led the way in a fast 500 free: Carroll sophomore Mason Crews finished second in 4:35.66 and Homestead's Thomas Hill was third in 4:37.07, and all three were well under the state qualifying time of 4:42.53.
+Dankert led the way in a fast 500 free: Carroll sophomore Mason Crews finished second in 4:35.66, and Homestead’s Thomas Hill was third in 4:37.07.
+All were well under the state qualifying time of 4:42.53.

 ”I think we had every one of our guys drop time, and that’s our main focus, always, is to have fast times, and I think we did.
 We push for fast times and getting as many people to state as possible, and the team score is what it is,” Carroll coach John Gibson said.
 “We swam well, I’m really proud of the way the guys swam.
 We just need a few more numbers.”